 ATR-FTIR Spectroscopy for Translation to the Clinic

-ATR-FTIR has demonstrated significant promise as an analytical tool for cancer serum diagnostics for myriad neoplasms, from brain [32] and lung [33] to ovarian [34] cancer, yet clinical translation remains elusive and the transition from research to routine clinical testing has proven to be a major technological challenge.
+ATR-FTIR is a promising analytical tool for cancer serum diagnostics for a range of cancers including brain [32], lung [33] and ovarian [34], however clinical translation remains elusive.
+The transition from research to routine clinical testing has faced several major technological challenges.
 Principally, the internal reflection element (IRE) is fundamental to spectroscopic interrogation of serum samples and must possess a greater refractive index than the biofluid at the analytical interface to facilitate production of evanescent waves.
 As previously mentioned, IREs comprise diamond, germanium or zinc selenide substrates, characteristic of high raw material and fabrication costs [23]; these ultimately limit the applicability of ATR-FTIR for high-throughput clinical testing.
 Similarly, the IRE is permanently secured to the top-plate of a spectrometer that restricts spectroscopic analysis to a step-wise approach where clinical biofluids must be individually spotted, dried, analysed and cleaned, which is impractical for high-volume and fast-paced clinical environments.
 Furthermore, the fixed nature of the IRE poses significant biofluid contamination risks, which makes it unsuitable for clinical testing where a disposable diagnostic platform is highly desirable.

 Recently, development of micro-fabricated silicon slides has demonstrated considerable promise to overcome current practical limitations of ATR-FTIR and facilitate clinical translation for cancer diagnostics.
-In particular, the low-cost, disposable test platform has demonstrated the ability to batch process serum samples and diagnose cancer versus non-cancer with a sensitivity and specificity of 93.2% and 92.8% respectively for a large, retrospective cohort of 724 patients [23].
+In particular, the low-cost, disposable test platform has demonstrated the ability to batch process serum samples and diagnose cancer versus non-cancer with a sensitivity and specificity of 93.2% and 92.8% respectively in a large, retrospective cohort of 724 patients [23].
 Critical to commercial translation of the proposed diagnostic test has been the careful consideration of current challenges in the cancer diagnostic pathway and the best implementation of the technology for earlier diagnosis for patients, whilst proving economically viable for health care services.
 To this extent, health economic studies were conducted, showing that the technology would be cost-effective as a triage tool in primary or secondary care at test sensitivity and specificity of ≥80% to accelerate high risk patients through the diagnostic pathway for access to timely imaging modalities [14].
-Consequently, the technology recently participated in a prospective clinical validation study at the Western General Hospital in Edinburgh (Scotland), where the test performed with sensitivity and specificity of 83.3% and 87.0% for the evaluation of symptomatic patients referred to secondary care through open access CT to eliminate brain tumour diagnosis.
-Hence, ATR-FTIR makes a convincing argument as a low-cost screening method for symptomatic patients in primary care, thereby streamlining the current imaging diagnostic pathway with significant cost-saving implications for health services.
+Consequently, the technology was recently evaluated in a prospective clinical validation study at the Western General Hospital in Edinburgh (Scotland), where the test performed with sensitivity and specificity of 83.3% and 87.0% for the evaluation of symptomatic patients referred to secondary care through open access CT to eliminate brain tumour diagnosis.
+Hence, ATR-FTIR represents a low-cost screening method for symptomatic patients in primary care, thereby streamlining the current imaging diagnostic pathway with substantial cost-saving implications for health services.
 Furthermore, the diagnostic platform highlights the clinical steps required before adoption of novel technologies can be considered and the importance for emerging technologies to integrate and compliment current clinical pathways to facilitate future clinical translation of ATR-FTIR within health care settings.

 Infrared Spectroscopic Analysis of Biofluids: Modern Attempt at Cancer Detection

-Vibrational spectroscopy has always offered the great opportunity to investigate the molecular composition of organic and inorganic compounds.
-However, only in the recent years, it has been seen an increasing interest in the numerous potential applications of vibrational spectroscopy, particularly in the clinical environment.
+Vibrational spectroscopy affords the opportunity to investigate the molecular composition of organic and inorganic compounds.
+However, only in the recent years, has it seen an increasing interest in the numerous potential applications of vibrational spectroscopy, particularly in the clinical environment.
 Although the gold standard for cancer diagnosis remains histology, many studies investigated the use of infrared (IR) spectroscopy through the analysis of cells, tissues and biofluids, as the simplicity, rapidity and cost-effectiveness of the technique may represent a step forward to translation into the clinic and early detection of cancer [35], [36].